Vis4Sense/student-projects/2023-2024/llm-trading.md

    - Enough with agent params, now will try to play around with environtment, modify here and there..to see if it will increase the overall result.

+Xiruo Sun
+1. Progress
+   - do experiment using all the sensations I have.
+2. Question and difficulty
+   - In order to increase the frequency of agent transactions, I modify the reward function, but the results are not good.
+3. Next step
+   - change reward function
+   - change action function

 # 16 Apr 2024
 Xiruo Sun
 1. Progress